-- As of 8:00 AM EDT, September 22, five refineries in the Gulf Coast region were reported shut down, according to public reports.
-These refineries have a combined refining capacity of 1.1 million b/d, equal to 12% of total Gulf Coast (PADD 3) refining capacity and 6% of total U.S. refining capacity. - One refinery is in the process of restarting after being shut down.
+- As of 8:00 AM EDT September 23, five refineries in the Gulf Coast region were reported shut down, according to public reports.
+These refineries have a combined refining capacity of 1.1 million b/d, equal to 12% of total Gulf Coast (PADD 3) refining capacity and 6% of total U.S. refining capacity. - One refinery is in the process of restarting after being shut down and is now running at reduced rates.
 Restart may take several days to weeks.
 The restarting refinery has a capacity of 0.23 million b/d, equal to 2% of total Gulf Coast (PADD 3) refining capacity and 1% of total U.S. refining capacity.